edfus/stream-editor/README.md

     √ can await replace partially with function
     √ recognize $\d{1,3} $& $` $' and check validity (throw warnings)

-  Update files
+  Stream edit
-    √ should check arguments (41ms)
+    √ should check arguments
-    √ should pipe one Readable to multiple dumps (51ms) √ should replace CRLF with LF
+    √ should pipe one Readable to multiple dumps (54ms) √ should replace CRLF with LF
     √ should have replaced /dum(b)/i to dumpling (while preserving dum's case) √ should have global and local limitations in replacement amount √ should have line buffer maxLength
-    √ should update and combine multiple Readable into one Writable √ has readableObjectMode
+    √ should edit and combine multiple Readable into one Writable √ has readableObjectMode
     truncation & limitation
       √ truncating the rest when limitations reached